Marquette vs. St. Thomas College Basketball BetMGM Promo Codes, Predictions & Picks - December 14

 Marquette vs. St. Thomas BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 14

-Thursday's game at Fiserv Forum has the No. 7 Marquette Golden Eagles (8-2) squaring off against the Saint Thomas Tommies (6-4) at 8:00 PM ET.
-Our computer prediction is a one-sided 78-57 victory, as our model heavily favors Marquette.
+Thursday's game between the No. 7 Marquette Golden Eagles (8-2) and Saint Thomas Tommies (6-4) at Fiserv Forum has a projected final score of 78-57 (according to our computer prediction) in favor of heavily favored Marquette, so it should be a one-sided matchup.
+The game will start at 8:00 PM ET on December 14.

-Based on our computer prediction, St. Thomas is a good bet to cover the spread, which is currently listed at 25.5.
-The two teams are projected to go under the 143.5 over/under.
+Based on our computer prediction, St. Thomas projects to cover the 25.5-point spread in its matchup versus Marquette.
+The over/under is listed at 143.5, and the two sides are projected to go under that total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!